 Obtaining the viewport size

-You can obtain the current viewport size using the SDK method.
+You can obtain the current viewport size set for the browser used by the test using the SDK method .